BU-ISCIII/nextflow-scif/README.md

 apps
 data
 ```

-Or thanks our "mess" in which we have exported bin app folders to the path we can execute each app directly from singularity container:
+Or thanks to our "mess", in which we have exported bin app folders to the path, we can execute each app directly from singularity container:

 ```
 ### This are the commands that nextflow will run internally.
 # Docker